 Telling stories that don’t make sense – your child may confuse people by telling long meandering stories that seem to have no beginning or end.

-Misinterpreting nonverbal cues – It is easier to interpret and understand someone’s intent in communication if you can take nonverbal aspects into account.
+Misinterpreting nonverbal cues – your child is not understanding nonverbal cues.
+It is easier to interpret and understand someone’s intent in communication if you can take nonverbal aspects into account.
 It also helps get the point across if you can use gestures, eye contact, tone of voice, etc.

 Causes of Communication Problems in Childhood